kensanata/just-halberds/Knives.md

 ## Talents

-We roll checks as follows: 2d6 ≤ attribute + talent.
-On very hard
-tests: 3d6 ≤ attribute + talent.
+Roll checks as follows: 2d6 ≤ attribute + talent.
+On very hard tests, roll 3d6 ≤ attribute + talent.
 If no talent fits, or the matching talent is missing, then -2.
 A +1 talent is good enough to do it for a living.